top of page

 • Fully licensed NJ Home Inspector

-• We offer no remediation services and therefore have NO conflicts of interest
+• We offer only Specialist Mold Inspection services.
+We do not offer remediation services and therefore have NO conflicts of interest

 • Our inspection and test results have been used in: